Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 <img src="http://nicholasgiles.com/assets/images/plantcare/product_marketing1.jpg" class="bigger-image" alt="Product Marketing" />

 ### Design Problem
-I am currently working on the design of a soil moisture sensor device and companion mobile application that will help people take care of their plants.
+I worked on an interaction design project where I researched a domain of interest and designed a novel solution to address a problem.
+From my research, I decided to design a mobile application and soil moisture sensor that helps people take care of their plants.

 ### Project Overview
 * Course: SI 612: Pervasive Interaction Design